Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: Introduction

 Despite their small size, stickers are capable of conveying deeply nuanced human emotions.
 For instance, expressing mild annoyance, frustration, or sarcasm might be easily achieved with a single sticker (e.g., Fig.~\ref{fig:sticker_semantic_understanding}), but would require a verbose textual explanation.
 Sticker queries often involve a rich interplay of modalities—such as sound (e.g., “bleh bleh bleh”), action (“ghost face”), emotion (“whatever”), culture (“nenenipoopoo”), thought (“can’t do nothing”), and tone.
 These phenomena are observed across both Chinese and English contexts.
 Generating such queries requires cultural sensitivity, contextual understanding, and linguistic precision—capabilities that even advanced vision-language models (VLMs) struggle to replicate.
 Sticker query generation is prone to hallucinations, and typical models often fail to grasp the subtle social and emotional layers stickers encode.

 To address these limitations, we introduce StickerQueries, a multilingual sticker query dataset for understanding and retrieving stickers in context.
 We summarize our contributions in the following:

 \begin{enumerate} \item We propose Sticktionary, a gamified annotation framework that encourages contributors to create expressive, context-rich sticker queries through an engaging game-based interface.
 This design fosters the generation of high-quality and semantically resonant queries. \item We construct and release StickerQueries, a dataset consisting of 1,115 English and 615 Chinese queries, annotated by over 60 contributors with more than 60 hours of effort.
-We also release two fine-tuned query generation models on Hugging Face. \item Through extensive experiments, we demonstrate significant improvements in sticker retrieval and query generation performance, underscoring the effectiveness of our dataset and methodology. \end{enumerate}
+We also release two fine-tuned query generation models on Hugging Face. \item Through extensive experiments, we demonstrate significant improvements in sticker retrieval and query generation, validating our dataset and methodology. \end{enumerate}